algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Return the k-th smallest key in the RedBlackTree.
+     * Return the k-th smallest key in the RedBlackTreeMap.
      *
      * @param k, the kth number
-     * @return the k-th smallest key in the RedBlackTree.
+     * @return the k-th smallest key in the RedBlackTreeMap.
      * @throws IllegalArgumentException if k is invalid */ public K select(int k) {